 12. The income figure is separate from the actual rent

-The rental payment is kept separate from other costs and this allows the property owner to maintain his own accounting books and keep the income figure separate from the actual rent because of the basic nature of a triple net lease
+The rental payment is kept separate from other costs and this allows the property owner to maintain his own accounting books and keep the income figure separate from the actual rent because of the basic nature.

 13. Tax benefits

-Although a lessee is responsible for property taxes in a triple net lease, he can make sure that these costs are shown as business operating expenses and can gain tax benefits for his business through triple net lease terms and conditions
+Although a lessee is responsible for property taxes, he can make sure that these costs are shown as business operating expenses and can gain tax benefits for his business through terms and conditions.

 14. Property can be sold with the lease

 Property owners can sell their properties even if they have a lease contract.
 It is a safety net for the landlord if the price of the property rises or there is a need to sell in case of financial difficulties.

 The lessee does not have to worry in such a case as the lease on the property transfers from one person to another without any undue impact on his business.
 The new owner cannot evict a lessee and moreover, he will have to abide by the terms of the older contract.

 Although the triple net lease is generally drawn up for a longer time period there is always a risk of the tenant defaulting that can lead to filling the vacancy again and incurring a loss in rent.